tenzir/tenzir/web/docs/contribute/notebooks.md

 4. Write your blog post and add Python dependencies into `web/pyproject.toml` and R depdencies into `web/DESCRIPTION`.

-5. Run `make` in the `web` directory to compile your notebook into GitHub Flavored Markdown (GFM), suitable for inclusion via Docusaurus.

-6. Run `yarn start` and inspect the blog post locally.
+5. Run `yarn start` and inspect the blog post locally.